Waiting for You (film)

-Waiting for You is a 2017 British mystery drama film directed by Charles Garrad, and co-written by Garrad and Hugh Stoddart and Charles Garrad.
+Waiting for You is a 2017 British mystery drama film directed by Charles Garrad, and co-written by Garrad and Hugh Stoddart.
 It stars Colin Morgan and Fanny Ardant with Audrey Bastien and Abdelkrim Bahloul featured in supporting roles.

 Plot summary

 The film follows the protagonist Paul Ashton, who, after his father's death, discovers a mysterious French postcard among his father's possessions, and "compelled by grief and curiosity" drives to the south of France to investigate his father's increasingly disturbing military past.
 There "he meets an eccentric older woman and unearths truths about the father he never really knew" and becomes suspicious of this reclusive, melancholic and probably dangerous woman, the pianist Madeleine Brown.
 He pretends to be an architecture student interested in Madeleine Brown's isolated country house, in order to look for clues about his father's past.
 In the process he meets and becomes friends with a young local woman Sylvie.